cdupont/Timeloop/README.md

 How to play
 ===========

-You start by setting up the universe, and then running the simulation.
+You start by setting up the universe, and then run the simulation.
 In the picture bellow, there is an "emitter" arrow on the left and two time portals: an entry portal, and an exit portal.
 The emitter will emit a "walker", here at time step 0.
 The walkers always walk straight, except when they collides with another walker.